 Banks joined the SU College of Law faculty in 1978.
 In 1998, he was appointed a Professor of Public Administration in SU’s Maxwell School of Citizenship and Public Affairs, and he was named a Laura J. and L. Douglas Meredith Professor for Teaching Excellence in the same year.
 In 2008, Banks became the first College of Law Board of Advisors Distinguished Professor.
 In 2017, the SU Law Class of 2017 bestowed on Banks the Res Ipsa Loquitur Award at their Commencement ceremony, in recognition of his impact on their class both as a teacher and as Interim Dean.
 Also in 2017, Banks was named Senior Fellow at Georgetown Law’s Center on National Security and the Law.

 Among his public service appointments, Banks has served as a Special Counsel to the US Senate Judiciary Committee (for the confirmation hearings of Supreme Court nominee Stephen G. Breyer); as a Member and Chair of the Advisory Committee of the ABA Standing Committee on Law and National Security; as a Member of the InfraGard National Members Alliance Board of Advisors; on the Advisory Council for the Perpetual Peace Project; on the Executive Board of the International Counter-Terrorism Academic Community (ICTAC); as an Editorial Board member at The International Centre for Counter-Terrorism in The Hague, The Netherlands; and as a Distinguished Fellow of the Institute for Veterans and Military Families at Syracuse University.
-Banks also is the Editor-in-Chief of the Journal of National Security Law & Policy.
+Banks is Chair of the ABA Standing Committee on Law and National Security (August 2020-) and the Editor-in-Chief of the Journal of National Security Law & Policy.